hmrc/assets-frontend/assets/patterns/confirmed-identity/README.md

 # Confirmed identity

-This pattern lets users know we have confirmed their identity.
-It is part of the journey when users sign in with a Government Gateway account for the first time.
+This pattern lets the user know we have confirmed their identity.
+This is part of confirming their identity when they sign in with a Government Gateway account for the first time.

-{{ example('confirmed-identity.html', scaled=false, cy=false, html=false) }}

-## When to use this pattern
+## When to use

-Use this pattern when we can confirm a user’s identity.</p>
+Use this pattern when we can confirm the user’s identity.

 There is also a pattern when we [could not confirm their identity][help users when we cannot confirm their identity](/patterns/could-not-confirm-identity/index.html).